newatoms/guides/understand-conten-marketing/readme.md

 ## What you need to know in order to make awesome content marketing

-So the first part of the guide explained what content marketing is, now I will try to help you to make awesome content marketing.
-Even though we can not tell you exactly what to make, understanding the next few subjects may help you create awesome content.
+So the first part of the guide we used a bunch of quotes to help you understand what content marketing is and what its struggles are.
+In the rest of the guide we will try to explain a few concepts which might help you create awesome content marketing.
+Everything beyond this point is our own interpretation and by no means a unwavering truth.

 ### The relation between connotation and context